dzfrias/wsh/docs/src/getting-started/tour.md

 On a base level, `wsh` aims to be similar to [bash](https://www.gnu.org/software/bash/) and [zsh](https://zsh.sourceforge.io/).
-Everyday usage will resemble the aforementioned languages quite a bit.
+Every-day usage will resemble the aforementioned languages quite a bit.
 However, `wsh` differs a lot in its [programmatic features](../using/programming/index.md). `wsh` can resemble that of a modern scripting language, if needed.
 You'll find that the control flow,